RAG & Private LLM Systems

 Technical explanation

 Modern enterprise RAG works best as a retrieval system first and a language system second.
 Source preparation, chunking, metadata, access controls, hybrid search, reranking, and context assembly do the heavy lifting.
 The model then reasons over a governed context instead of improvising from memory.
-In 2026, the strongest implementations usually combine vector search with exact-match retrieval for identifiers, policy names, citations, or contract terms, then apply reranking to improve precision before generation.
+This year, the strongest implementations usually combine vector search with exact-match retrieval for identifiers, policy names, citations, or contract terms, then apply reranking to improve precision before generation.

 Private LLM systems add deployment and governance choices.
 Some teams want vendor-hosted models behind strict boundaries.
 Others need on-prem or isolated environments.
 In both cases, the surrounding architecture should treat the model as one service inside a broader system that handles permissions, logging, budget control, observability, and retrieval quality.